imsamgarg/firebase_cached_image/README.md

 Setup firebase (https://firebase.google.com/docs/flutter/setup).

+## Note

+No support for caching in web, everything will be downloaded from server.

 ## Firebase Image Provider

-If you want to show image from your cloud storage then use `Image` Widget and pass `FirebaseImageProvider` as `ImageProvider` to image argument.
+If you want to show image from your cloud storage then pass `FirebaseImageProvider` as `ImageProvider` to `Image` Widget.
 In `FirebaseImageProvider` pass `FirebaseUrl`.
-`FirebaseUrl` is a class containing Google Storage Url String ex. `FirebaseUrl(gs://bucket_f233/logo.jpg)`.

 ```dart
 Image(